The Comprehensive Guide: How To Make Iced Coffee Without Watering It Down

 6. When you’re ready to make your iced coffee, use the frozen coffee concentrate cubes instead of regular ice cubes.
 As they melt, they will dilute the coffee concentrate slightly but still maintain the overall strength of the drink.

-Related The Complete Guide On How To Make Coffee With A Kettle
+Related The Comprehensive Guide: How To Make Vietnamese Iced Coffee

 By using frozen coffee concentrate cubes, you can enjoy a longer-lasting iced coffee without sacrificing flavor.